padogrid/bundle-none-template/README.md

 # None Bundle Template

-This bundle serves as a template for creating a new onlne bundle.
+This bundle serves as a template for creating a new generic onlne bundle.

 ## Installing Bundle